Health Savings Account (HSA)

 • Who can contribute to an HSA?

-Per IRS regulations, to be eligible to contribute to or receive employer contributions in the HSA, you must be enrolled in a high deductible medical plan (Aetna Health Savings Medical Plan) and faculty and staff cannot be enrolled in:
+Per IRS regulations, to be eligible to contribute to or receive employer contributions in the HSA, you must be enrolled in a high deductible medical plan (Aetna Health Savings Medical Plan) and faculty and staff:

-• Secondary medical coverage (Medicare Parts A/B, TRICARE, VA, Medicaid, or a spouse’s employer plan)
+• Cannot be enrolled in secondary medical coverage (Medicare Parts A/B, TRICARE, VA, Medicaid, or a spouse’s employer plan)

 • What is the University's contribution?

-If you enroll in the UM/Aetna Health Savings Medical Plan and elect to participate in the Health Savings Account (HSA), the University will contribute $500 per person, up to $1,000 per family to your account.
+If you enroll in the UM/Aetna Health Savings Medical Plan and elect to participate in the Health Savings Account (HSA), the University will contribute an annual one-time lump sum of $500 for individual, $1,000 for family, to your account.
 Note, you are not required to make voluntary contributions to receive employer contributions, however you must elect the HSA.

 Employer contributions are deposited in the first payroll period following full month of enrollment.